AdaCore/gpr/doc/gpr2_library_reference/source/attributes.rst

 Attribute registry
 ==================

-Every attribute that GPR2 recognises must be registered before the project tree is loaded.
+Every attribute that GPR2 recognizes must be registered before the project tree is loaded.
 Registration records the attribute's metadata: whether it takes an index, what kind of value it holds, and which project kinds it is allowed in.